 Omega-3 supplementation on the other hand, is more likely to be needed.

 Omega-3 Fatty Acids

 Within the realm of omega-3 fatty acids, there are three different forms.
-These are DHA, EPA, and ALA.
+These are:

 DHA and EPA

-Barlean’s, a Washington-based company that has been producing and selling quality omega-3 supplements since 1989, has a line of fish oils to meet this need.
-Their line includes fruit flavored emulsions, oils, and softgels.
-Some examples of products include:
+Barlean’s, a Washington-based company that has been producing and selling quality omega-3 supplements since 1989, has a line of fish and algae oils to meet this need.
+Their line includes fruit flavored emulsions, oils, and soft gels.
+Examples of some of their products include: